Irabaml/Irabaml/readme.txt

 •	Interior.Color for terminating the colors needed
 •	offset for pointing the exact cells that I needed to use to operate

+To be able to Separate VBA script files by using Export File ans save the file as .bas extension